tae898/room-classification/README.md

 This Flask server is implemented in [`app.py`](app.py).
 It receives an image and outputs a probability distribution over the seven room types (i.e., interior, bathroom, bedroom, exterior, living_room, kitchen, and dining_room).

 There are two ways to run the server.
-You can either run in natively in Python or as a docker container.
+You can either run it natively in Python or as a docker container.
 The docker way is recommended.

 - The [docker](https://docs.docker.com/get-docker/) way (recommended)